slowernews/wisdom-tldr/chapters/introduction.md

 > *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive.' -- Howard Thurman*

+> *'What the superior man seeks is in himself; what the small man seeks is in others.' -- Confucius*

 Never stop working on yourself.
-Always strive to be better.

 Is succeeding at mediocrity a worthwhile life?
-For some of you, you must make the conscious decision that you are going to change your story.
-No matter where you are in your life, you have the power to change everything in an instant.
-You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.
+You must make the conscious decision that you are going to change your story.
+No matter where you are in your life, you have the power to change everything in an instant if you develop an unshakable identity as a high achiever.

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume.' -- Warren Buffett*

 > *'Whatever you are, be a good one.' -- Abraham Lincoln*

 > *'Maybe who we are isn’t so much about what we do, but rather what we're capable of when we least expect it' -- Jodi Picoult*

-> *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*